If you’re in the market for a new car, and see a 0% interest finance deal advertised, chances are you’ll be interested.

 Car dealers sometimes offer 0% interest finance as an incentive to get you through the door.
 But once you’re in, you may find that you have less room to negotiate on the price of the car.
 You may even end up paying the full price.
 It’s worthwhile calculating how much you would save on interest over the course of the loan and compare that to what you could save if you were able to negotiate the sale price.

-6. Consider the hidden costs
+6. Consider the hidden costs of car financing

 While 0% interest may initially seem attractive, you need to understand the true costs of the loan.
 Check the comparison rate.
 If the comparison rate is not 0%, the loan you’re considering may have higher fees to compensate for this difference.
 You also need to know about other fees.
 For instance, what are the exit fees?
 Exit fees may be higher on a 0% interest loan.